ENVIRONMENTALLY-FRIENDLY ENGINE

 Fig.5 Effect of Pilot Fuel Injection Pressure on Ignition and Flame Propagation

 The three-dimensional spray combustion simulation for diesel and gasoline engines has become available for practical design and theoretical analysis if its applications are limited.
 Among them, the numerical simulation of gas-liquid two-phase flow related to fuel spray requires various models for each phenomenon (droplet motion, droplet breakup/coalescence, droplet evaporation, etc.).
 In general, they are not available under any conditions.
-They can only be used under limited conditions.
-Therefore, comparison and verification with experiments are always required, and a model with a wider range of application is required.
+We can use them only under limited conditions.
+Therefore, comparison and verification with experiments are always required, and a model with wider-range applications is required.

-So far, we have been in charge of development and implementation of the spray part of 3D-CFD software "HINOCA" in "Innovative Combustion Technology" (2014-2018) project under Cross-ministerial Strategic Innovation Promotion Program (SIP).
-Currently, we are elucidating the cause of the different spray shape each time fuel injection is performed, which is seen in the experimental results, and we are proposing and improving the model to reproduce it.
+So far, we have been in charge of the development and implementation of the spray part of 3D-CFD software "HINOCA" in the "Innovative Combustion Technology" (2014-2018) project under the Cross-ministerial Strategic Innovation Promotion Program (SIP).
+Currently, we are elucidating the cause of the different spray shapes each time fuel is injected, which we see in the experimental results, and we are proposing and improving the model to reproduce it.

 Fig.6 Physical Image of Spray Process and their Models